 His other area of legal research and writing is on predicted or suggested development of cutting-edge legal topics.
 Such topics include privacy rights, limitations on family court authority to override parental decision-making, economic analysis of relocation cases, developing a coherent theory of the guardian ad litem’s role in private custody cases, examining the burden of proof in child abuse and neglect cases, and fighting the morality police in family court custody cases.
 His goal in these lectures and articles is to educate and hopefully guide lawyers and judges in developing areas of the law.

 Some of these materials have been published in The Family Advocate (the quarterly publication on family law for the American Bar Association), The American Journal of Family Law, South Carolina Lawyer and The Bulletin (the South Carolina Trial Lawyers Association magazine).
 Among his published articles are Creating or Defeating South Carolina Jurisdiction in Multi-State Custody or Support Actions, A Dozen Grade ‘A’ Strategies: Winning Custody Cases Without Bankrupting Your Client, Representing the (Innocent) Wage-earner in Child Custody and Divorce, Joint Legal Custody: What Is It?
-Why Have It?, Obtaining Relief From Family Court Temporary Orders, Four Rule to Show Cause Pitfalls to Avoid, Five Ways to Get a Spouse out of the House, Modifying Child Custody, Contingency Fees and Interest in Collecting Child Support and Alimony, Family Law Issues After a Spouse or Parent Dies, Some Constitutional Issues When Representing Parents Against Accusations of Abuse or Neglect and Ordering a Spouse out of the House on an Ex-Parte Basis.
-His most recent publication is An Iconoclastic View of the Guardian ad litem’s Role in American Journal of Family Law, Winter 2011.
+Why Have It?, Obtaining Relief From Family Court Temporary Orders, Four Rule to Show Cause Pitfalls to Avoid, Five Ways to Get a Spouse out of the House, Modifying Child Custody, Contingency Fees and Interest in Collecting Child Support and Alimony, Family Law Issues After a Spouse or Parent Dies, Some Constitutional Issues When Representing Parents Against Accusations of Abuse or Neglect and Ordering a Spouse out of the House on an Ex-Parte Basis, and An Iconoclastic View of the Guardian ad litem’s Role.

 Mr. Forman has lectured for the the American Bar Association, the South Carolina Bar, the National Business Institute and the Charleston County Family Court Bar.
 He has been a repeat presenter at the South Carolina Bar’s Family Law “Hot Tips” and “Cool Tips” seminars and the Family Court’s Bench/Bar, an annual continuing legal education program for Family Court Judges.
 Mr. Forman has also organized and moderated legal education seminars for the South Carolina Bar.
 Since 2001, he has co-sponsored and moderated an annual Charleston County Family Court Bar legal education seminar.
 In October 2008 he lectured for the American Bar Association’s semi-annual Family Law Section on Lump Sum Alimony.